jlucassen/CSCI152-Neural-Net-Circuits/index.md

 4. [Visualizing Weights](https://distill.pub/2020/circuits/visualizing-weights/): This paper describes multiple techniques for specifically visualizing weights.
 The main technique is decomposing features into their corresponding weight vectors, however it assumes that there is little non-linear interaction between layers.
 Still, the "expanded weights" method, which replaces non-linear operations with the closest linear operation, is able to identify meaningful interactions between layers.

+### Methods (tentative, update 1)
+We plan to use PyTorch software.
+Most of our tools will be written ourslves, but likely heavily based on feature visualization methods linked in the reproducibility notebooks from [this paper](https://distill.pub/2017/feature-visualization/).

+We will be studying InceptionV1, which is a relatively simple and well-understood open-source vision model.
+It has been used as something like a "model organism" in the circuits literature so far.

+Since we are performing feature visualization by optimization, our inputs will be floating-point unit vectors of activations, and our outputs will be three-channel images that produce the desired activation pattern.